Why are we reviewing hot water systems?

 Government wants to work with the hot water industry to come up with practical and effective solutions.

-The first phase of the project was the development of a policy framework and roadmap - See the policy framework and roadmap below.
+The first phase of the project was the development of a policy framework and roadmap.

 Industry and stakeholder engagement